-In such a tunnel, you don't have to worry about the confidentiality of file server data, IP-telephony or video surveillance streams.
+You don't have to worry about the confidentiality of file server data, IP telephony, or video surveillance streams in such a tunnel.
 L2TP/IPSec provides absolutely secure access to the home network from a smartphone, tablet or computer with minimal configuration: Android, iOS and Windows have a convenient built-in client for this type of VPN.
 Also, many Keenetic models offer hardware acceleration of data transfer over L2TP over IPsec.

 To set up an L2TP/IPsec connection, go to the 'Other connections' page and click 'Create connection' in the 'VPN connections' section.
 In the 'VPN connection settings' window, select 'L2TP/IPsec' in the 'Type (protocol)' field.

-Then enter the name of the connection in the 'Connection name' field, and in the 'Server Address' field enter the domain name or IP address of the server.
-In the 'Username' and 'Password' fields, specify the data of the account that is allowed to access the local network via L2TP/IPsec.
+Then enter the name of the connection in the 'Connection name' field, and in the 'Server Address' field, enter the server's domain name or IP address.
+In the 'Username' and 'Password' fields, specify the account's data that is allowed to access the local network via L2TP/IPsec.
 In the 'Secret key' field specify the previously agreed key, which is installed on the server.

 To configure the IP settings, work schedule or the interface through which the connection should work, click 'Show advanced settings'.

 Once the connection is established, put the switch in the 'On' state.